 I hope you answered yes.

-I have ALWAYS been one of those people that eats breakfast, even if I am not hungry.
+I have ALWAYS been one of those people that eats breakfast within an hour of waking, even if I am not hungry (which never happens anyway.
+ALWAYS HUNGRY.)
 I think it’s so important to put some sort of fuel into that body to give it the energy that it needs to start the day.

-And, really, when the only work that you need to do is, umm, WHISK things together and then WALK AWAY, how can you NOT want to do the breakfast dance amIright?
+And, really, when the only work that you need to do is, umm, WHISK things together and then WALK AWAY, how can these easy quinoa breakfast bars make you NOT want to do the breakfast dance amIright?

 I don’t know what the looks like.
 But, I’m telling you to do it anyway.

-As mentioned, these bars are packed with E-N-E-R-G-Y and healthy carbs in the form of raisins, dried apples (I am SO addicted to those!) quinoa, toasted almonds and ALMOND BUTTER.
+As mentioned, these energy quinoa breakfast bars bars are packed with E-N-E-R-G-Y and healthy carbs in the form of raisins, chewy, sweet dried apples (I am SO addicted to those!) quinoa, toasted almonds and ALMOND BUTTER.